faithruth/kanzu-support-desk/readme.txt

 == Changelog ==
 = 2.2.4, April 19, 2016 =
  * Submission of attachment in front-end support form added
+ * BUG FIX | Remove second CC button from the toolbar of the editor during ticket reply

 == Changelog ==
 = 2.2.3, April 15, 2016 =